-This report is to provide an update on the XYZ project that is due on December 5.
-This project will result in the creation of a new employee handbook that will include updated rules and regulations as well as the approved increase of paid-time-off.
-This handbook will work to increase employee awareness of workplace expectations as well as inform them of the new benefits that have recently been implemented.
+This report is to provide an update on the handbook project that is due on December 5.
+This project will result in the creation of a new employee handbook that will include updated rules and regulations as well as the approved increase of paid time off.
+This handbook will increase employee awareness of workplace expectations as well as inform them of the new benefits that have recently been implemented.

-As of this date, I have completed the following for the XYZ project:
+As of this date, I have completed the following for the handbook project:

 Verified all information that will be in the handbook with upper management and HR

 Drafted a table of contents

 Composed the first 12 pages of the handbook

 Tasks to be completed by November 12, 2023: